marciodbotas/learning_notes/books/the-managers-path.md

 ### Good manager, bad manager: micromanager, delegator

 The hardest thing about micromanagement is that there are times when you need to do it.
+(It is okay to use it when you know the level of development of your repports.
+Unexperienced colleagues might want to have that specififc direction, because this is how they sthrive.)
+However, the actual hardest thing is to realize that your are presenting micromanaging behavior.

 Trust and control are the main issues around micromanagement.

+BE CAREFUL WITH THIS: When a deadline slips, as it inevitably will, you view it as a failure to control the situation precisely enough.
+You catch something not going the ay you expected, and it seems to reinforce your belief that micromanaging the team is an appropriate use of your time.

 _Autonomy_ is an important element of motivation.